 Light passing through a lens can be described in terms of cones.
 Imagine a cone extending from the aperture to the sensor.
 In order for the light to be in focus the tip of the cone must be aligned with the plane of the sensor.
 When the light cone intersects the sensor at a point other than the exact tip of the cone it causes a circle to be projected on the sensor rather than a focused point.
-The section where the circle is too large to be seen as in focus is known as the “circle of confusion”.
-And the distance between the circles of confusion before and after the tip of the cone is called the depth of field.
+The limit where the circle is too large to be seen as in focus is known as the “circle of confusion”.
+And the distance between the circles of confusion before and after the focal plane is called the depth of field.

 Now imagine the aperture is stopped down/made smaller.
 Because the aperture is now smaller the base of our light cone is smaller.
-This makes the light cone narrower which means the circle of confusion, or the section on the cone at which the image becomes visibly defocused, is moved further away from the tip of the light cone.
+This makes the light cone narrower which means the circle of confusion, or the limit at which the image becomes visibly defocused, is moved further away from the tip of the light cone.

 The illustration below shows that as you move or an object moves relative to the focal plane, its cone moves relative to the sensor.
 In this case because the aperture is narrow the object remains in focus.

 The inverse occurs when the aperture is made wider.
 If we now stop up to a wider aperture the light cones also get wider, and in turn, the distance from the tip of the light cone to a defocused circle is reduced thereby narrowing the depth of field.